techqueria/website/content/about/code-of-conduct.md

 ## Reporting Violations

-In the unfortunate case that you see someone violating the code of conduct, please do one of the following:
+In the unfortunate case that you see someone violating the code of conduct, please submit the report through our website or Slack.

 ### Website Form

-Fill out the form below.
+Fill out this form.

 ### Slack